-Faculty Research for Impact (FR4I) is a new workshop series focused on taking the UN Sustainable Development Goals (SDGs) and using faculty research to develop ideas that directly impact those goals.
-For each session, Business+Impact will host an interactive design activity themed around one of the SDGs.
-Faculty members will have a chance to share their research in an informal setting and students from across campus will have the opportunity to brainstorm possible next steps for how the research can be applied to real-world applications that make a positive impact.
+Faculty Research for Impact (FR4I) is a workshop series focused on taking the UN Sustainable Development Goals (SDGs) and using Ross faculty research to develop ideas that directly impact those goals.
+For each session, Business+Impact hosts an interactive design activity themed around one of the SDGs.
+Faculty members get a chance to share their research in an informal setting and students from across campus have the opportunity to brainstorm possible next steps for how that research can be applied to real-world applications to make a positive impact.

-The Sustainable Development Goals are a blueprint for achieving a better and more sustainable future for all.
+The UN Sustainable Development Goals are a blueprint for achieving a better and more sustainable future for us all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
-The Goals interconnect and in order to leave no one behind, it is important that we achieve each Goal and target by 2030.
+The goals interconnect, and in order to leave no one behind it is important that we achieve each Goal and target by 2030.

 What is the format for FR4I Workshops?

-Each event will be structured slightly differently, but will follow the following general segments:
+Each event is structured slightly differently, but follows the following general segments: